Francesco Schettino: Court of Grosseto trial

 On 23 February 2013, the office of the prosecution at Grosseto announced that it had initiated legal proceedings against Schettino.
 He was accused of multiple counts of manslaughter, causing a maritime accident, abandoning ship with passengers still on board, and lack of cooperation with rescue operations.
-The trial took place at Grosseto's "Teatro Moderno", which was adapted into a courtroom to handle lawyers of about 250 co-plaintiffs and about 400 scheduled witnesses.
+The trial took place at Grosseto's main theater, which was adapted into a courtroom to handle lawyers of about 250 co-plaintiffs and about 400 scheduled witnesses.

 While the other parties involved could plea bargain, Schettino's request to strike a plea bargain himself was denied.
 Schettino's lawyers claimed that he was being made a scapegoat, and that the helmsman and the Italian coast guard should take some of the blame.
 By the time he had made his first appearance on 2 December 2014, he was left as the sole person to be accused of manslaughter.
 "Schettino is (now) the only defendant, but he is not the only one responsible", opined Daniele Bocciolini, lawyer for some survivors.
 "He's not responsible for the lifeboats that couldn't be launched nor for the (failing) emergency generators".

 In his defense, Schettino explained that the sail-by salute was intended to pay homage to other mariners and, for business reasons, to present passengers a nice view.
 He denied that he did this to impress a Moldovan dancer whom he had brought to the bridge.
 She had boarded as a non-paying passenger and later admitted the two were having an affair.
-Schettino maintained that his actions had saved the lives of many after the ship hit the rock and claimed some of his crew misunderstood and botched his orders.
+Schettino maintained that his actions had saved the lives of many after the ship hit the rock, and claimed some of his crew misunderstood and botched his orders.
 Further, he blamed defective generators and the flooding of compartments for aggravating the situation.
 His lawyer argued that these malfunctions were responsible for the fatalities.